 If your child has special needs or a disability, there may be additional fees so that your child can learn in an inclusive environment that meets their needs.

 If you have a dependant child under the age of five and require childcare, Curtin University’s Early Childhood Centre provides a warm and caring environment for young children to grow and learn.
-Find out more about the childcare centre services, hours and fees.
+Find out more about the childcare centre services.

 For more information regarding visa processing, obtaining a CoP letter, school fees, enrolments and a list of schools, download the Curtin Dependent Schooling information sheet. [.pdf – 125 kB]

 Perth offers family-friendly attractions and activities, catering to different interests.
 Some of Perth’s attractions are listed below, but there are many other things to see and do in Perth.